textpattern/textpattern.github.io/development/contributing.md

 The project follows [Semantic Versioning](http://semver.org/) and the `major.minor.patch` format.

+## Increasing the likelihood of code being accepted

+We accept most, but not all code that is submitted for inclusion in the Textpattern core.
+Sometimes we'll accept part of a patch or pull request, or include a modified or abridged version.

+Textpattern is open source, so you don't need our permission to make your own modifications or extensions.
+However, if you want to maximize the chances it will be accepted and included in the official distribution, here is a quick guide to the Textpattern development philosophy.

+### Do the simplest thing that could possibly work

+Is there a shorter or easier way to achieve the same result?
+Then do it that way.
+Less code often means fewer bugs and is easier to maintain.

+Don't reinvent the wheel.
+Is there already a function in PHP or Textpattern that makes your job easier?
+Use it.

+### Minimize assumptions

+Don't try to solve a problem unless you've tested it.
+This is particularly important for performance enhancements: measure the speed before and after -- is the improvement really significant?
+If not, the simplest solution might be to leave it alone.

+Similarly, don't write a bunch of functions or tag attributes on the assumption that they might be useful in the future.
+Unless you have a use case, leave it out.

+### Make it testable

+This is the most important part.
+It makes the development team's job easier if the code is deemed supportable and maintainable -- after all, we're the ones who will receive the bug reports and cries for help.
+The more you can do to help test your code, the better: examples of input and expected output, a test plan, notes on what you have and haven't tested.

+If you have a big patch, consider splitting it into smaller, related chunks.
+Git branches are ideal for this as you can commit to each branch and hop between them, then submit each as a separate pull request.
+Also, please ensure your patch has the latest branch from our repo merged into it immediately prior to submission.
+If you have written the patch against the `dev` branch, for example, do `git merge dev` when on your branch to pull forward any recent changes to dev from other developers, then prepare your pull request.
+This step makes it easier for us to pull the patch down and test it in our development environments.

+Scripted unit tests are becoming increasingly important in the Textpattern release process.
+You can make your code more testable by using a [functional design](https://en.wikipedia.org/wiki/Functional_design) with minimal coupling.
+A function that can be run in isolation, and returns a value based on its arguments, is easy to test.
+A function that prints output based on global variables, database records and configuration values is much harder to test (conveniently, Textpattern tag handler functions are usually easy to test).

+Sure, we break our own rules sometimes.
+But, as a rule, we err on the side of simplicity.

 ## License

 [GNU General Public License, version 2](https://github.com/textpattern/textpattern/blob/master/LICENSE.txt).
 By contributing to the project, you agree to license your additions under the GPLv2 license.